 In this simplest description of the weak-interaction group, the three gauge bosons will acquire the same mass because of their mutual rotational symmetry - the two W bosons and the third would-be Z boson.
 From this starting point, one can sequentially incorporate the known principles of nature that modify the original rotational symmetry.
-The biggest effect is the quantum-mechanical mixing between the third SU(2) generator and another, electromagnetism-like U(1) interaction called hypercharge, yielding the observed Z boson and the photon (γ) as the mixed states [9].
+The biggest effect is the quantum-mechanical mixing between the third SU(2) generator and another, electromagnetism-like U(1) interaction called hypercharge, yielding the observed Z boson and the photon (γ) as the mixed states9.
 The Higgs field is an SU(2) doublet.
-The quantum numbers of its condensate are such that one of the mixed states remains massless; this state is identified as the photon [10, 11].
-In other words, whereas the condensate (the true vacuum) is charged under $SU(2){\text{weak}}$ and under $U(1){\text{hypercharge}}$, the linear combination of these charges that is identified as electric charge is zero for the condensate.
-Therefore the vacuum is electrically neutral, gauge invariance is maintained for electromagnetism, electric current is conserved and the photon is massless.
-However, the weak charge and hypercharge of the Higgs condensate ensure that the W and Z bosons acquire masses whose values are proportional to their respective dimensionless coupling to the condensate and the energydimensioned value of the latter.
-This means that the weak current and the hypercharge current are not separately conserved after the Higgs condensate forms [10, 11].
+The quantum numbers of its condensate are such that one of the mixed states remains massless; this state is identified as the photon^{10,11}.
+In other words, although the condensate (the true vacuum) is charged under SU(2) ${weak}$ and under U(1) ${hypercharge}$, the linear combination of these charges that is identified as electric charge is zero for the condensate.
+Therefore, the vacuum is electrically neutral, gauge invariance is maintained for electromagnetism, electric current is conserved and the photon is massless.
+However, the weak charge and hypercharge of the Higgs condensate ensure that the Wand Zbosons acquire masses whose values are proportional to their respective dimensionless coupling to the condensate and the energy-dimensioned value of the latter.
+This means that the weak current and the hypercharge current are not separately conserved after the Higgs condensate forms^{10,11}.

-The electromagnetic fine structure coupling α , the Fermi coupling constant G_F (extracted from lifetime of the muon) and the Z boson mass are the most precisely measured observables [16] related to the three parameters of the theory; the SU(2) and U(1) gauge couplings and the value of the Higgs condensate.
+The electromagnetic fine structure coupling α , the Fermi coupling constant $G{\rm F}$ (extracted from lifetime of the muon) and the Z boson mass are the most precisely measured observables16 related to the three parameters of the theory; the SU(2) and U(1) gauge couplings and the value of the Higgs condensate.
 With the tight constraints on the parameters from these measurements, the theory is rendered predictive for M_W .
-In other words, the theory predicts M_W when α , G_F and the Z boson mass M_Z are fixed to their measured where Δr denotes the quantum-mechanical radiative corrections (explained in the next paragraph) and classical physics predicts $\Delta r = 0$.
-The mixing between one of the SU(2) generators and the U(1) generator violates the original rotational symmetry (called custodial symmetry) between the three SU(2) generators; the Z boson mass differs from the W boson mass, with $M_Z > M_W$ since the photon mass $M{\gamma} = 0$.
-M_W is thus a probe of such custodial symmetry-violating effects, which makes its precise measurement of high importance to check for a deviation from the calculated value [63].
+In other words, the theory predicts M_W when α , $G{\rm F}$ and the Z boson mass M_Z are fixed to their measured values^{61,62}:

+$$M_W^2 \left(1 - \frac{M_W^2}{M_Z^2} \right) = \frac{\pi \alpha}{\sqrt{2} G{\rm F}} (1 + \Delta r), \qquad (1)$$ in which Δr denotes the quantum-mechanical radiative corrections (explained in the next paragraph) and classical physics predicts $\Delta r = 0$.
+The mixing between one of the SU(2) generators and the U(1) generator violates the original rotational symmetry (called custodial symmetry) between the three SU(2) generators; the Z boson mass differs from the W boson mass, with $M_Z > M_W$ as the photon mass $M\gamma = 0$.
+M_W is thus a probe of such custodial symmetry-violating effects, which makes its precise measurement of high importance to check for a deviation from the calculated value63.